cardinal252/Modular-Sitecore/Readme.md

 Once generated (in the outputs directory beneath the conduit / module folder), these need to be copied to their final destination and added to the solution file for that area.

-## Conduits & Modules
+## Conduit & Satellite Projects

 Conduits are visual studio publishable projects that are publishable and provide content.
 Often they can be used as a way of bringing together functionality within a module or kernel group.
-They have key .csproj amends to allow them to be
+They have key .csproj amends to allow them to be deployed without deploying every web project.
+A conduit can be standalone or bring together 1 or more modules.

+Satellites are visual studio projects that will not be directly published as part of a visual studio projects, they will be delivered within a module as part of a conduit.